 Ready to apply for a car loan?
 You’ll need to gather a few documents ahead of time to start the process.
 Here’s what you can expect to need:

 - Your credit score and credit report: The higher the credit score, the lower the interest rate, so it’s in your best interest to try to improve your credit score as much as possible ahead of time.
 This can be done by paying off any credit card balances or outstanding debts.
-You can get a free credit score check with the Canadian financial technology company Borrowell, and looking it up won’t affect your credit score.

 - Information about the vehicle: The lender will need to know the make and model of the vehicle you wish to purchase so that they can have a price to then determine the terms of your car loan.